enerqi/sublime-blog/content/blog/types-fp/index.md

 bits that are manipulated as numbers by the CPU.
 Our programming languages can build types over those numbers however.
-A boolean's representation as a number can be 0 and 1 and even though it only requires 1 bit of information, it will use at least 1 byte (as that is the basic addressable unit of computers) unless multiple booleans are specially bit packed together in e.g. a bit-vector.
+A boolean's representation as a number can be 0 and 1 and even though it only requires 1 bit of information, it will use at least 1 byte (as that is the basic addressable unit of computers) unless multiple booleans are specially bit packed together (e.g. in a bit-vector).

 Reducing the number of values in a type's set makes it easier to think about.
 Practically though the number of values in a set is often huge, e.g. 4 billion for a single 32bit number and so when you have just two 32bit number parameters